-At a microeconomic level, technology and innovation contests date at least as far back as the British government's Longitude Prize of 1714 (MacCormack et al. 2013).
+Contest models often purport the existence of a designer that sets various instruments in the competition in order to achieve some objective.
+Given Proposition 6, an entry fee may be one such instrument.
 Entry fees are sometimes charged in order to recoup the expenses from running the contest, or to limit participation, especially by low-quality agents.
 Taylor (1995) notes that the US Federal Communications Commission opened a contest to design the technology standard for HD-TV, charging an entry fee of 200,000 USD.
 Competitions in music, writing, sports and architecture often charge an entry fee.
-In 2023 the participation fees for the Eurovision song contest totaled 6.2 million Euros.31
+In 2023 the participation fees for the Eurovision song contest totaled 6.2 million Euros.10